benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 Some integrations exist, for example, [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) with [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) and [typescript-eslint](https://typescript-eslint.io/), but usually with a big overhead compared to running those tools separately.

 One problem is that these tools are configured separately and can clash with each other.
 There are attempts to unify this toolchain, like [biome](https://biomejs.dev/), [oxc](https://oxc.rs/), and [deno](https://docs.deno.com/runtime/reference/cli/lint/).
 One big challenge is reducing scope, for example, working on non-JS files or type-aware rules.
-Biome has the problem that it implements its own toolchain from scratch, so it can misalign with the native tools, and oxc isn't as mature, but is experimenting with native integrations like tsgo (TODO: will be released today, on the 28th of July).
+Biome has the problem that it implements its own toolchain from scratch, so it can misalign with the native tools, and oxc isn't as mature, but is experimenting with native integrations like tsgo.

 ### 23. Testing